109km/Snake/README.md

 Snake
 =====

-snake game base on HTML5 canvas
+A snake game base on HTML5 canvas.